 CI/CD pipelines (GitHub Actions, GitLab CI, Jenkins, ArgoCD)

-Reepa Solutions approach — cloud migration + DevOps coaching
+Reepa Solutions Approach — cloud migration + DevOps coaching

-Migration + coaching instead of just migration
+Migration + coaching instead of migration alone

 Observability + monitoring (Prometheus, Grafana, OpenTelemetry, Datadog)

 Cloud-native: CloudWatch (AWS), Azure Monitor, Google Cloud Operations.
 Sufficient for basic monitoring of the cloud resources themselves, but quickly becomes expensive and unwieldy for application performance monitoring.
-For real cross-service trace analysis, the cloud-native tools are not yet at Datadog level in 2026.
+For a real cross-service trace analysis, the cloud-native tools are not yet at Datadog level in 2026.

 FinOps — getting cloud costs under control